 The story mode allows users to play the game as specific characters and use their skills to complete a set of challenges and know the story of those characters.
 The game has several multiplayer modes that put players in certain situations that they have to deal with.
 But in this mode, they can take help from other players.
 Both these modes focus on a particular storyline.

 But the Battle Royale mode is focused mainly on destruction, vehicles, and teamwork.
 The basic principle is simple: 64 players are put in an arena.
-Each squad is divided into four players, where each squad fight until all other players are eliminated.
+Each squad is divided into four players, each fighting until all other players are eliminated.
 The last person or squad standing wins the game.
 This focuses on teamwork between the members of the squads.

-It is a 50 GB game, so it requires specific hardware to run smoothly on your PC.
-You can get it online from Origin(you have to pay for a subscription ) and can play it both online and offline.
+It is a 50 GB game requiring specific hardware to run smoothly on your PC.
+You can get it online from Origin(you must pay for a subscription ) and play it online and offline.

 Although Battlefield V came out in 2018, the game has been updated six times after its release, and each update brought a new chapter into the game.
-“Battlefield V: Into the Jungle” was the latest update and came out in 2022.
+“Battlefield V: Into the Jungle” was the latest update in 2023.

 While you are busy being ambushed by enemy soldiers and fighting off assassins, expect some parts in the map to grind your brain to go forward.
 This game is a perfect mixture of combat and strategy.
-The new update doesn’t just bring players a new map, but also new ammunitions and gadgets.
+The new update doesn’t just bring players a new map but also new ammunition and gadgets.

 When you play in the Solomon Islands, you must look the part, though.
-So the developers put in some new cosmetics too, and players can unlock more as they play on.
-You can look forward to unlocking “Misaki” in rank 14, This female character can be an outstanding addition to your Elite!
+So the developers put in some new cosmetics too, and players can unlock more as they play.
+You can look forward to unlocking “Misaki” in rank 14; this female character can be an outstanding addition to your Elite!

-This game is purchasable from EA’s website, but you might get a good deal if you have a subscription of Origin.
+This game is purchasable from EA’s website, but you might get a good deal if you subscribe to Origin.

 3. Battlefield 1 (2016)

-Unlike most Battlefield games, “Battlefield 1” was known for its singleplayer campaign.
-Although changes were subtle, the combat was balanced with a lot of chaos and action.
+Unlike most Battlefield games, “Battlefield 1” was known for its single-player campaign.
+Although subtle changes were subtle, the combat was balanced with chaos and action.
 The game tells the story of World War 1 and the people who fought it with an incredible focus on the details.
 The gear and weapons in the were all from World War 1.
 This game tried to give players an authentic feel of what it’s like to be on a battlefield.

-But after six months of its release, it was decayed.
+Battlefield 1 (2016) -the Best Battlefield Game for PCBut after six months of its release, it was decayed.
 Players didn’t stick to it due to its lack of content.
 The maps weren’t too high, and players thought the weapons were outdated & that they lacked customization.
-With all its flaws aside, the World war 1 setting was remarkable & on top of that players got to learn about the history of World war 1, so it was a win-win.
+With all its flaws aside, the World War 1 setting was remarkable & on top of that, players got to learn about the history of World War 1, so it was a win-win.

 4. Battlefield Hardline (2014)

-“Hardline” was the first-ever game in the series that broke conventional military setting the entire series is based on.
+“Hardline” was the first-ever game that broke the conventional military setting the entire series is based on.
 The main object of attention in this game was the Police Special Response Units and what they did to stop criminals.
 It had a Cops Vs. Criminals’ situation is going on.
-As it was a non-military game, players could now use fast cars, bikes & brand new police equipment such as Tasers & handcuffs, which were not previously seen in a Battlefield game before.
+As it was a non-military game, players could now use fast cars, bikes & brand new police equipment such as Tasers & handcuffs, which were not previously seen in a Battlefield game.

 “Hardline”